 In addition to the above problem relating to flats, many developers unnecessarily sold houses on a long lease basis (as opposed to freehold) which has also resulted in expense and difficulty for those homeowners.

-It has been confirmed that the confirmed Leasehold Reform (Ground Rent) Act 2022 will come into force on 30 June 2022.
-Ground rents on long leases of flats have long caused a problem in the housing market and after the Act comes into force, developers will no longer be able to sell a flat on a long lease with a ground rent payable.
-If any ground rent is demanded as part of a new residential long lease, it cannot be for more than one 'peppercorn' per year meaning that future leaseholders will not be faced with financial demands for ground rent.
+The government has recognised that these ground rent issues have caused problems in the housing market and the Leasehold Reform (Ground Rent) Act 2022 is now on the statute books although will not come into force until around the middle of 2022.
+Once the Act commences, if any ground rent is demanded as part of a new residential long lease, it cannot be for more than one 'peppercorn' per year meaning that future leaseholders will not be faced with financial demands for ground rent.
 The Act also bans freeholders from charging administration fees for collecting a peppercorn rent.
 If a freeholder charges a prohibited ground rent, the freeholder will be subject to a civil penalty regime which includes fines of up to £30,000.

-However, ground rents will continue to be an issue for people purchasing flats and houses that have already been constructed as ground rents have not been abolished completely because the Act is not retrospective.
+The Act restricts ground rents on new long leases of houses and flats and effectively outlaws the charging of ground rents.
+However, ground rents will continue to be an issue for people purchasing flats and houses that have already been constructed as ground rents have not been abolished completely.
+The Act puts an end to ground rents for new, qualifying long residential leasehold properties in England and Wales but the Act is not retrospective.

 To discuss this or any other property related issue, contact us.